lsoaresesilva/firebase-odm/README.md

 Saving, reading and updating on Google Firebase with AngularFirestore is a tedious and repetitive task.
 This project aims to minimize this problem.

-At the time, insert, read, list all, delete and delete all are working.
+At the time, insert, read, list all, delete, delete all and count are working.
 TODO: working to save relationships recursively and to update an entity.

 # Use